Bortronx/bortronx-blog/_posts/2023-04-29-HardCrashAmd.md

 With this information we can isolate the problem to the Motherboard, Hard Drive, CPU, or Memory.
 With CPU being the most likely culprit.

 Next I will update BIOS drivers.

+I installed the Asrock Auto Driver.
+This updated the Chipset Driver, the VGA Driver and the HD Audio drive.
+The installer prompted to Setul Auto driver installer in the BIOS